Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 An annual license fee of $250 is required of any person or company that erects more than two signs, whether on-premise or off property, in Wisconsin in a calendar year.
 An annual license is also required when a person or company maintains one or more existing signs, whether on-premise or off property, in a calendar year.
 Persons erecting signs advertising their own business are exempt from the annual license fee.

-To obtain a license to erect outdoor advertising signs, contact Deborah Brucaya.
+To obtain a license to erect outdoor advertising signs, contact Todd Matheson, P.E.

-You will be asked to complete a form DT1423 - Outdoor Advertising License.
+You will be asked to complete form DT1423 - Outdoor Advertising License.

 P.O.
 Box 7986